 All companies need an effective rewards system for employees, addressing four core areas: compensation (pay), benefits (perks), recognition (highlighting) and appreciation (proving that value has been added).
-However, problems exist with reward systems in many organisations.
+By adding such benefits, (read this for more information), you will be able to see just how much of a difference these incentives can make to the overall running of your business as well as to the health of your staff members.
+However, notable problems exist with reward systems in many organisations.

 Firstly, organisations are often lacking in one or two of these core areas above (more than likely appreciation and/or recognition) and secondly, the areas that are addressed aren’t holistically aligned with the organisation’s corporate strategies.

 What to reward?

 Winning organisational systems recognise and reward two types of activity displayed by employees – behaviour and performance.
 Of the two, performance is the easier one to address because a direct link between your employees’ initial goals and their final results exists.
 As an example, you could implement tiered incentives or recognise milestone goals for top sales people.
 What is it like in your company?